thecredibleway/thecredibleway-com/docs/bible/origins/impact-on-civilization.md

 ## 1st to 4th Century: Foundations in the Roman World

 In the 1st century, Christianity emerged within the Roman Empire, a world dominated by polytheism, imperial cult worship, and rigid social hierarchies.
-The message of the New Testament that is centered on the life, death and resurrection of Jesus Christ spread rapidly, offering a radically different vision of human worth, divine justice and community.
+The message of the New Testament that is centred on the life, death and resurrection of Jesus Christ spread rapidly, offering a radically different vision of human worth, divine justice and community.

 The Bible's emphasis on love, forgiveness and the equal value of every soul challenged Roman norms of class.
 The idea that